-Physical WLAN settings - WLAN interface 1 (internal) Operation Radio Super A/G Point-to-Point Client mode Network types: ☐ Create IBSS ✓ Keep client connection alive Scan bands: 2.4 GHz only Preferred BSS: 00000000000 Client Bridge Support Notwork twos Network types 'Network types' controls whether the station can register only with infrastructure networks, or also with adhoc net- works.
-Further information about these network types can be found under 'The ad-hoc mode' $\rightarrow$ page 325 and 'The infrastructure network' $\rightarrow$ page 325.
+Physical WLAN settings - WLAN interface 1 (internal) Operation Radio Super A/G Point-to-Point Client mode Network types: Infrastructure Image: Client BSS Create IBSS Image: Client connection alive Scan bands: 2.4 GHz only Image: Client BSS Preferred BSS: 00000000000 Image: Client Bridge Support Network types 'Network types' controls whether the station can register only with infrastructure networks, or also with adhoc networks.
+Further information about these network types can be found under 'The ad-hoc mode' \rightarrow page 338 and 'The infrastructure network' \rightarrow page 338.
 Create IBBS If the station can establish an IBBS (Independent Basic Service Set), meaning an adhoc network, then the station can connect to other WLAN clients.
 For the connection of devices with a client station, this is mostly unwanted or not required.
-Keep client connection This option ensures that the client station keeps the connection to the access point alive even when the connected alive devices do not send any data packets.
+Keep client connection alive This option ensures that the client station keeps the connection to the access point alive even when the connected devices do not send any data packets.
 If this option is switched off, the client station will automatically log off from the wireless network if no packets are transferred over the WLAN connection within a given time.
 Scan bands This defines whether the client station scans just the 2.4 GHz, just the 5 GHz, or all of the available bands for access points.
 Preferred BSS- ID If the client station is only supposed to log in on a certain access point, you can enter the MAC address of the WLAN card from the access point.
 Address Adap- tion In client mode the client station usually replaces the MAC addresses contained in the data packets of the connected devices with the own MAC address.
 The access point on the other side of the connection therefore only "sees" the MAC address of the client station, but not the MAC address of the connected computer or computers.